-Scott Tibbs, Director
+Scott Tibbs, Executive Director

-Edward Scott, Jr., Treasurer
+Edward Scott, Jr., CPA, Treasurer

 Dr. Walton Whaley, Pastor

-Natalie Wells -Tibbs, Operations
+Natalie Wells -Tibbs, Corporate Operations

 Nadia Hardin, Accounts

-The answer to crime is Christ
+The Answer to Crime is Christ

 UPMI continues to focus on its objective to share the Gospel message to all who will receive God's word.
-In addition, UPMI incorporates health, hope, and healing programs because we know that a wholistic approach of ministry to the heart and the is the most effective way reaching people for Christ.

-C. Health, Hope & Healing Community Outreach
+C. Health, Hope & Healing Community Outreach.

-D. Ex-Offender Restoration and Training
+D. Ex-Offender Restoration and Training.

-E. At-Risk Youth Program
+E. Juvenile Offenders and At-Risk Youth Programs.

 Staff & Qualifications: